-First Alert Weather: First Alert Weather Day Through Tuesday
+First Alert Weather: First Alert Weather Day through Tuesday

 Rip Currents: A high to very high rip current risk at area beaches.
 The best advice is to stay out of the ocean.

-Power Outages: Sporadic for the I-95 corridor but more widespread & significant from Waycross, Ga. to Lake City, Fl.
+Power Outages: Sporadic for the I-95 corridor but more widespread & significant from Waycross, Ga. to Lake City, Fl., the I-10 corridor & the Fl./Ga. border area.

 Here’s a look at your 7-day forecast:

-RIGHT NOW: Mostly cloudy, breezy, very humid with bands of rain, a few storms moving northward across primarily NE Fl.

-THE TROPICS: Another tropical wave is approaching the Caribbean.
-This has at least some potential for longer term development – next name “Ernesto”… another wave has just come off the African coast & bears watching.
+THE TROPICS: Another tropical wave will move across the Caribbean this week with at least some potential for longer term development over the NW Caribbean or Central or Western Gulf of Mexico.

-TONIGHT: Evening & late night showers & storms…. becoming breezy.
-Low: 78
+TONIGHT: Windy with heavy rain… gradually diminishing over NE Fl… but continuing much of SE Ga.
+Low: 77

-MONDAY: Mostly cloudy & windy periods of showers & t’storms.
+TUESDAY: Mostly cloudy & breezy with scattered showers & a few t’storms.
 High: 85

 Click here to download the free Action News Jax news and weather apps, click here to download the Action News Jax Now app for your smart TV and click here to stream Action News Jax live.